 All the roommates were topsy-turvy drunk by the time the doorbell rang.
 Katie grabbed Zooey in a bear hug from behind, lifted her up, and dragged her towards the door.
-Cathy ran in front of the duo and opened the door for them, standing behind it once it open.
+Ariana ran in front of the duo and opened the door for them, standing behind it once it open.

 “I present to you your prize,” Katie announced as she held Zooey in the doorway.